Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars: Discussion

 \subsection{Mass Transfer Stability and Final Orbital Separation}

 Our simulations demonstrate that the duration of the stable mass transfer phase preceding the CE inspiral is sensitive to the mass ratio $q = M_2/M_1$, the resolution, and the equation of state (EoS).
-For example, ideal gas EoS simulations 68H, 85H and 100H, with increasing $q$ see the pre-inspiral time go from 39 to 64 to 72 years (shorter, but with the same trend for the tabulated EoS simulations; see $t_i$ in Table~\ref{tab:CE_summary}).
+For example, ideal gas EoS simulations 68IH, 85IH and 100IH, with increasing $q$ see the pre-inspiral time go from 39 to 64 to 72 years (shorter, but with the same trend for the tabulated EoS simulations; see $t_i$ in Table~\ref{tab:CE_summary}).
 Noting that the pre-inspiral time is not converged, such that this value must be a lower limit, our simulations support the analytic prediction \citep{Tout1991,Frank2002,Dan2011} that mass transfer begins to stabilise for $q\gtrsim1$.

-Mass transfer through $L_1$ early in the simulation has a slight correlation with $q$ ($\dot{M}_{L_1,i} = 4\ {\rm to}\ 9 \times 10^{-4}$~\ms~yr$^{-1}$ for the ideal gas and tabulated EoS simulations, similarly), but this is not a converged quantity, with the low resolution simulations showing values that are about twice those of the respective high resolution simulations.
+Mass transfer rate through $L_1$ early in the simulation has a slight correlation with $q$ ($\dot{M}_{L_1,i} = 4\ {\rm to}\ 9 \times 10^{-4}$~\ms~yr$^{-1}$ for the ideal gas and tabulated EoS simulations, similarly), but this is not a converged quantity, with the low resolution simulations showing values that are about twice those of the respective high resolution simulations.
 The mass transfer rate remains approximately constant during the pre-inspiral time for the tabulated EoS simulations.
 A longer the pre-inspiral mass loss phase achieved by increasing resolution may not increase the total amount of mass transferred as the mass transfer rate also decreases with increased resolution.
-It is therefore possible that the lack of convergence of the length of time before inspiral may not change the outcome of the simulation.
+It is therefore possible that the lack of convergence of the length of time before inspiral may not change the amount of total mass transferred before inspiral.